Events & Programs

 In the coming year, a pilot project facilitated by the Libraries is planned for the installation of historical markers in select residence halls on campus to commemorate and discuss these events.

-This event features students, faculty, and staff involved in this work giving short presentations of our latest research findings followed by a discussion of proposals.
+The recording of this event features students, faculty, and staff involved in this work giving short presentations of our latest research findings followed by a discussion of proposals.
+The event was recorded live on April 28, 2022.